Cyber Forensics

 Using USBDeview

 To use an automatic method to find artifacts, you can download USBDeview.
-This tool gives you an automated and a graphical representation understanding of what USB devices were connected to the system.
+This tool provides you with an automated and graphical representation of what USB devices connected to the system.

 Detecting last attached USB flash drives using Metasploit

-When the USB flash drives history need to be investigated remotely, we can make use of modules in Metasploit in the Kali Linux This module will enumerate USB Drive history on a target host.
+When we need to investigate the USB flash drives history remotely, we can use modules in Metasploit in Kali Linux.
+This module will enumerate USB Drive history on a target host.
 To use this module, switch on your Linux machine, start msfconsole, and type command;

 use post/windows/gather/usb_history